usenature.com

 It is as if you are in the future.
 Read the next paragraph twice:

-In order to feel anxious, you have to be O.K. at that very second, (in the present).
+In order to feel anxious, you have to be O.K. at this very second, (in the present).
 Otherwise you could not feel an anxiety, you would feel something else.
 If you were not all right in the present, you probably wouldn't even have the time to feel anxious.
-Once trapped in anxiety, you can actually change it by bringing your consciousness, your full awareness into the present.
-You then attend to the facts around you and stop concentrating on those negative anxious movies inside your head.

-Ask yourself questions such as: "what is really at stake here?
+"what is really at stake here?
 My life?
 My health?
 My relationship?
 My money?
 My credibility?
 Rejection?
 A few hours of unpleasantness?
 Anything of real importance?

 If you can concentrate totally on your present awareness, thinking: